-- 1. Examination Regulations: the teaching and examination regulations of the programmes of the faculty of Social and Behavioural Sciences; - 2.
-Examination: the total of successfully taken preliminary examinations of all courses that make up the programme concerned, possibly supplemented by an assessment of the knowledge, insight and skills of the examinee by examiners that are being assigned by the Examining Board: - 3.
-Preliminary examination: a part of the examination through which the knowledge, insight and/or skills of the examinee with regard to a certain subject of the programme is being assessed: - 4.
-Test: a part of a preliminary examination; - 5.
-Examinee: the person subjecting his/herself to a (preliminary) examination; - 6.
-Student: a person who has been registered at the university for receiving instruction and/or taking the (preliminary) examinations in one or more programmes; - 7.
-Examining Board: a board established by the Dean of the faculty of Social and Behavioural Sciences for the taking of examinations and for the organisation and coordination of the preliminary examinations of the programmes being offered by the faculty of Social and Behavioural Sciences.
-The members of the Examining Board shall be appointed from the members of the staff who are in charge of teaching the programmes in the department concerned, in such a way that all programmes are being represented. - 8.
-Examiner: a staff member appointed by the Examining Board, in charge of teaching the programme in the department concerned, or a specialist from outside the university who is being pointed out in consideration of taking and assessing preliminary examinations; - 9.
-Graduation committee: a committee consisting of (at least) two examiners of the programme concerned, established for the assessment and signing of the bachelor's or master's certificate.
+- 1. The Law: de Wet op het Hoger onderwijs en Wetenschappelijk onderzoek (WHW, "the higher education and academic research act"); - 2.
+Examination Regulations: the teaching and examination regulations of the programs of the Tilburg School of Social and Behavioral Sciences; - 3.
+Examination: the total of successfully taken preliminary examinations of all courses that make up the program concerned, possibly supplemented by an assessment of the knowledge, insight and skills of the examinee by examiners that are being assigned by the Examining Board: - 4.
+Preliminary examination: a part of the examination through which the knowledge, insight and/or skills of the examinee with regard to a certain subject of the program is being assessed: - 5.
+Test: a part of a preliminary examination; - 6.
+Examinee: the person subjecting his/herself to a (preliminary) examination; - 7.
+Student: a person who has been registered at the university for receiving instruction and/or taking the (preliminary) examinations in one or more programs; - 8.
+Examining Board: a board established by the Dean of the Tilburg School of Social and Behavioral Sciences in correspondence with the law, article 7.12, that bears amongst others specific responsibility for safeguarding the quality of (preliminary) examinations; - 9.
+Examiner: a staff member appointed by the Examining Board, in charge of teaching the program in the department concerned, or a specialist from outside the university who is being pointed out in consideration of taking and assessing preliminary examinations; - 10.
+Graduation committee: a committee consisting of (at least) two examiners of the program concerned, established for the assessment and signing of the bachelor's or master's certificate.
 Apart from the tutoring instructor (first assessor) the graduation committee consists of (at least) a second assessor, who is nor has not been involved in the actual tutoring of the graduation research.